sbagda01/sbagda01.github.io/misc/about.md

 Here are a couple of other projects worth mentioning:

 - [MCE injection and tolerance at OS level](https://bitbucket.org/sbagda01/hardware-error-injection-analysis-and-tolerance-at-operating/src/master/).
 This work was done as part of my master dissertation in UPC.
-    - If you are really into computer architecture, check it out.
+    - If you are into computer architecture, check it out.
 It's about injecting, analyzing and preventing physical memory errors.
 - [RISA](https://bitbucket.org/sbagda01/risa-emulator/src/master/) is a reversible instruction set emulator I developed for my dissertation in UCY.
     - If you are *really* into computer architecture go check the [wiki](https://bitbucket.org/sbagda01/risa-emulator/wiki/Home).

 ### Site Shortcuts

 Enough about me, go read some posts.
-Click `s` to start searching.
+Press `s` to start searching.
 Navigate with the `arrows` to select a post.
 Press `enter` to open.
 Or, you can always use your mouse.